kaichyuan/data-science-portfolio/README.md

 # Hello, I'm Casey Cheng :wave:

 This is a repository that I use to organise my data science related personal projects, knowledge and goals.
+I also write data science related articles on [Medium](https://casey-cheng.medium.com/).

 ## Contents